NCBI-Codeathons/ViraVate/README.md

 ViraVate is a command-line tool to identify whether differences between a user-provided gene expression matrix of any case vs. control (e.g. diabetics vs. non-diabetics) are associated with differentially expressed genes in infected vs. uninfected groups across a database of human-viral infections.

-With ViraVate, you have a simple and fast solution to identify viral infection derived variants in data you already have.
+With ViraVate, you have a simple and fast solution to identify viruses that present with similar expression profiles to the data you already have.

 # How to set up ViraVate: